HCL-TECH-SOFTWARE/domino-on-aws/docs/deployment-steps.md

 Step by step instructions to deploy an HCL Domino Server in AWS.

-1. Log into [your] AWS account with the IAM entity created in the prerequisites section with the required permissions to deploy the solution.
+1. Log into [your] AWS account with the IAM entity created earlier so you have the the required permissions to deploy the an AMI.
-2. Click the following link to deploy the template

-3. In the AWS Console, take the following steps:
+2. In the AWS Console, take the following steps: